Mahler measures as linear combinations of $L$-values of multiple modular forms: Arithmetic of surfaces

-What is interesting about a singular $K3$ surface defined over $\mathbb{Q}$ is that it is always modular, in the sense that its $L$-series, up to finitely many Euler factors, equals the $L$-series of a modular form \cite[Thm.~2.6]{Yui}.
-Nevertheless, the modularity of singular $K3$ surfaces defined over number fields is not known in general.
-This might be a part of the reasons why all Mahler measures formulas in Table~\ref{tab:f2} and Table~\ref{tab:f4} are associated to singular $K3$ surfaces.
-It would be highly desirable to study Mahler measures of the families $A_s,B_s,$ and $C_s$ systematically in order to find all possible formulas expressed in terms of special $L$-values.
+What is remarkable about a singular $K3$ surface defined over $\mathbb{Q}$ is that it is always modular, as mentioned in the introduction of this paper.
+Nevertheless, the modularity of singular $K3$ surfaces defined over arbitrary number fields is not known.
+The numerical evidences of relationships between the three-variable Mahler measures and $L$-values obtained in Section~\ref{Sec:six} might give us some clues about modularity of the corresponding $K3$ surfaces defined over some number fields.
+Nevertheless, this certainly requires further investigation.
+It would also be highly desirable to find all possible Mahler measure formulas $n_j(s),j=1,2,3$ which are expressible in terms of special $L$-values.